 The reception team are passing on this advice and direction from the GP team.

-If you suspect that you have any symptoms of COVID-19, please log on to https://111.nhs.uk/covid-19 and complete the online Coronavirus symptom checker.
+If you suspect that you have any symptoms of Covid-19, please log on to https://111.nhs.uk/covid-19 and complete the online Covid-19 symptom checker.
 If you do not have online access, then please call 111.

 For patients concerned that they may have Covid-19 or may have come into contact with someone who has, the NHS 111 online service has created Covid-19 pages that tell patients what they should do based on their particular circumstances.
 These can be accessed at: https://111.nhs.uk/service/covid-19